RhysGoodwin/rhysgoodwin.github.io/_posts/2023-08-17-Openstack-hyperconverged.md

 ### Solution Overview
 [![](/content/uploads/2023/09/21/Physical.png)](/content/uploads/2023/09/21/Physical.png)
-- Each node (hcn01, hcn02, hcn03) are identical.
+- Each node (hcn01, hcn02, hcn03) is identical.
 In the diagram I've only shown the detail for hcn01
 - The OpenStack controller VM and the and the firewall VM live on the storage cluster but outside of OpenStack as simple libvirt KVM VMs.
 These can be live migrated between hosts as needed for maintenance etc.